 9. Smithsonian History Explorer

 We love Smithsonian’s History Explorer!
-It’s a great website from the Smithsonian National Museum of American History that features tons of cool history lessons, interactive activities and more for all grade levels and historical time periods beginning in 1620 through present day.
-They even offer 30 minute webinars that highlight key resources from the Museum’s online materials to help you plan specific lessons on topics like The Civil War, The Star Spangled Banner and more!
+It’s a great website from the Smithsonian National Museum of American History that features tons of free classroom resources including cool history lessons, interactive activities. and more for all grade levels and historical time periods beginning in 1620 through present day.
+They even offer 30-minute webinars that highlight key resources from the Museum’s online materials to help you plan specific lessons on topics like The Civil War, The Star Spangled Banner and more!

 With a new presidential election on the horizon, election and government lessons plans will be more interesting than ever.
 Kids.gov offers many educational resources for students but one of the highlights is the free posters.
 You can request a How to Become President of the United States poster and a 3 Branches of Government poster.
 Download a PDF version or order online and have them shipped.
 You don’t even need to pay shipping costs.